day8/re-frame/README.md

 re-frame is a tiny [Reagent] framework for writing [SPAs] using ClojureScript.

-This document proposes a **pattern** for structuring an SPA using ClojureScript and Reagent, and the repo provides a **reference implementation**.
+This repo has documents which propose a **pattern** for structuring an SPA using ClojureScript and Reagent.
+The repo also contains a **reference implementation**.

 re-frame isn't an MVC framework.
-Instead, it is a functional RACES framework - Reactive-Atom Component Event Subscription (I love the smell of acronym in the morning).
+Instead, it is a functional RACES framework - Reactive-Atom Component Event Subscription framework (I love the smell of acronym in the morning).

 ### Overview

 The re-frame pattern is simple.
 So simple, in fact, that the reference implementation in this repo is barely 100 lines of code.
-Compare that to Ember or Angular which weigh in at 10,000s lines of code (I'm cheating ... to be fair, I should include the few hundred lines in Reagent too, but you get the idea)
+That compares to 10s of thousands in Angular or Ember.
+(And, yes, I'm cheating ... to be fair, I should include the few hundred lines in Reagent too, but you get the idea.)

 To build an app using re-frame, you:
   - design your app's data structure (data layer)